CV-Factory/Backend/README.md

 ## 📖 Overview

 This repository contains the backend server for the CVFactory project.
-It's designed for processing and extracting information from web pages and other text sources, particularly for generating content like CVs.
+It's designed to process and extract information from web pages and other text sources, primarily for generating CVs and related content.
+The server automates information extraction using web scraping and leverages Large Language Models (LLMs) with Retrieval-Augmented Generation (RAG) for advanced text generation tasks like creating cover letters.
+Core functionalities are managed as asynchronous background tasks.

+## ✨ Core Technologies

-The server handles API requests and performs several key operations:
+The server employs several key technologies and methodologies:

-- **Web Scraping/Crawling**: Utilizes Playwright to dynamically fetch and render web pages, enabling the extraction of content even from JavaScript-heavy sites.
-It can recursively navigate through iframes to gather comprehensive HTML data, as seen in tasks like `extract_body_html_recursive`.
+- **Web Scraping/Crawling**: Utilizes Playwright to dynamically fetch and render web pages.
+This enables the extraction of content even from JavaScript-heavy sites.
+It can recursively navigate through iframes to gather comprehensive HTML data (e.g., `extract_body_html_recursive` task in `celery_tasks.py`).
-- **HTML Parsing**: Employs BeautifulSoup to parse the fetched HTML, allowing for targeted extraction of text and structured data.
+- **HTML Parsing**: Employs BeautifulSoup to parse the fetched HTML.
+This allows for targeted extraction of text and structured data from the raw HTML content.
-- **Text Processing**: Includes functionalities for cleaning and formatting extracted text, preparing it for further use or storage.
+- **Text Processing**: Includes functionalities for cleaning and formatting extracted text (e.g., `format_text_file` in `celery_tasks.py`).
+This prepares the data for further use, such as input for LLMs or storage.
-- **Background Task Management**: Leverages Celery with Redis as a message broker to manage these potentially long-running operations (scraping, parsing, formatting) asynchronously, ensuring the API remains responsive.
+- **Background Task Management**: Leverages Celery with Redis as a message broker.
+This system manages potentially long-running operations (scraping, parsing, formatting, LLM calls) asynchronously, ensuring the API remains responsive and can handle multiple requests efficiently.
-- **Large Language Model (LLM) Integration**: Incorporates Google's Gemini API (via `ChatGoogleGenerativeAI` in Langchain) to generate application-specific text, such as cover letters.
-The LLM is prompted with contextually relevant information to produce desired outputs.
+- **Large Language Model (LLM) Integration**: Incorporates Google's Gemini API (via `ChatGoogleGenerativeAI` from `langchain_google_genai`) to generate application-specific text, such as cover letters.
+The `generate_cover_letter_semantic.py` script showcases how the LLM is prompted with contextually relevant information to produce desired outputs.
 - **Retrieval-Augmented Generation (RAG)**: Implements a RAG pipeline using Langchain to enhance the LLM's context understanding for tasks like cover letter generation.
-This involves:
+This process, detailed in `generate_cover_letter_semantic.py`, involves:
-    - Loading job posting text (e.g., from `logs/` directory).
+    - Loading source documents (e.g., job posting text from the `logs/` directory).
-    - Chunking the text (e.g., using `SemanticChunker` or `RecursiveCharacterTextSplitter`).
+    - Chunking the text into manageable pieces (using `SemanticChunker` from `langchain_experimental.text_splitter` or `RecursiveCharacterTextSplitter` from `langchain.text_splitter`).
-    - Generating embeddings for these chunks using Cohere (via `CohereEmbeddings`).
+    - Generating vector embeddings for these chunks using Cohere (via `CohereEmbeddings` from `langchain_cohere`).
-    - Storing these embeddings in a FAISS vector store for efficient similarity searches.
+    - Storing these embeddings in a FAISS vector store (`faiss-cpu`) for efficient similarity searches.
-    - Retrieving relevant text chunks based on user queries or task requirements and providing them as augmented context to the Gemini LLM, enabling more informed and relevant text generation.
+    - Retrieving relevant text chunks based on the generation task and providing them as augmented context to the Gemini LLM.
+This enables more informed, specific, and relevant text generation compared to using the LLM with a generic prompt alone.

-The overall goal is to automate parts of the CV and cover letter creation process by intelligently extracting information and leveraging generative AI.

 ## 🛠 Tech Stack